 What are the benefits of having renters insurance?

 Benefits of renters insurance are based on the type of policy you have.
 Some major benefits include protection from theft, damages, and liability.
 For instance, if your rented apartment or house is broken into and some of your personal belongings are stolen, renters insurance can help you replace them.
 It can also help protect your belongings even if you are not at home (say your laptop is stolen at a coffee shop or your car is broken into – a claim can be made to your renters insurance policy).
 Lastly, renters insurance can also protect you financially if someone were to be injured on your rented property.
+In such matters, Landlords will try their best to ensure that their renters are covered when it comes to property litigation and construction defect cases, so having renters insurance would be a big help too financially.
 Some policies will even cover the cost of alternate living arrangements if you have to temporarily relocate due to damage in your rented home.

 How much does renters insurance cost?